gemini86/node-red-contrib-bitunloader/README.md

 # node-red-contrib-bitunloader
- Unload numbers to a variety of bit arrays/strings/objects
+ Unload numbers to a binary string, array of bits, array of bools, object of bits, or object of bools.